HenryMarshall/escape-room/_room/room_1.md

 ---
-title: Main Room
+title: "Main Room"
-id: room_1
-hidden_at_start: false
+location_folder: "room_1"
 ---

 You find yourself in a room